Information About the Florida SBDC at UWF

 How Can The SBDC Help?

-SBDC programs deliver up-to-date management advice, training, and information to help business owners make sound decisions and to assist potential owners in starting on the right foot.
+SBDC programs deliver up-to-date business management advice, training, and information to help business owners make sound decisions and to assist potential owners in starting on the right foot.

-One of the critical issues potential and existing business owners face is financing the start up or growth of a business.
+Also, one of the critical issues potential and existing business owners face is financing the start up or growth of a business.
 Access to capital is part of the consulting process our consultants provide to our clients.

-Does the SBDC Work?
+Does The SBDC Work?